-Bank Zachodni WBK uses several methods to assess its market risk exposure.
+BZ WBK Group uses several methods to assess its market risk exposure.
 The methods employed for the banking portfolio are the MVE and NII sensitivity measures, while the methods used for the trading portfolio include: Value at Risk (VaR), stop loss, sensitivity measures (PV01) and stress tests.
 The risk assessment methodology is subject to an independent initial and periodic validation, the results of which are presented for approval to the Models and Methodology Panel (part of the Risk Management Forum).

-In Bank Zachodni WBK, VaR is determined by means of a statistical modelling process as a difference between the mark-to-market value of positions and the market values based on the most severe movements in market rates from a determined observation window.
+VaR in the trading portfolio is determined by means of a statistical modelling process as a difference between the mark-to-market value of positions and the market values based on the most severe movements in market rates from a determined observation window.
+VaR is calculated separately for interest rate risk, FX risk and the repricing risk of the equity instruments portfolio of Brokerage Office.

-Due to the limitations of the VaR methodology, the Bank augments it by stress tests and by sensitivity measurement that shows how position value changes in reaction to price/profitability movements.
+Due to the limitations of the VaR methodology, the Group augments it by stress tests and by sensitivity measurement that shows how position value changes in reaction to price/profitability movements.